Alexander Technique is accepted as a series of lifestyle modification techniques affecting the bodymind through a series of lessons.

 WHO WAS F.M.
 ALEXANDER?

-Frederick Matthias Alexander was an actor in early 20th century in Tasmania, Australia who had recurring voice problems during his performances.
+Frederick Matthias Alexander was an actor, born January 20,1869 in Tasmania, who had recurring voice problems during his performances.
 He realized after doctors could find nothing physically wrong with his vocal cords, that he had developed a habit of creating tension in his neck.
 He spent the following 9 years observing what he was doing when speaking.
 His habit of pulling his neck 'back and down’ was creating the stress on his voice.
 The ill use of himself was dis-integrating his voice.
 Thereafter, he began working with other people's breathing habits and general use of themselves.

-He moved to London, UK and developed his technique, helping many notable celebrities at the time, Bernard Shaw being one.
-He established a training program to perpetuate his work and "the little school" for children.
+He moved to London, UK and developed his technique, helping many notable celebrities at the time, Aldous Huxley and Bernard Shaw to name a few.
+He established a training program to develop and perpetuate his work and founded "the little school" for children.
 He wrote four books about his work, the easiest to read being, "The Use of The Self".

 He passed away in 1955 having influenced many intellectuals of his day, trained a core number of teachers of his technique in London, and two of them came to America to establish The American Center for the Alexander Technique (ACAT) in 1964.